Sobhangh/IDP-Z3/homepage/publications.rst

 Awards
 ------
+* Simon Vandevelde, et al. (2022). **Interactive Feature Modeling with Background Knowledge for Validation and Configuration**, Best PhD Paper Award at ConfWS 2022
 * Simon Marynissen, et al. (2021). **On the relationship between Approximation Fixpoint Theory and Justification Theory**, Distinguished Paper Award at IJCAI 2021
 * Aerts B., Vandevelde, S., & Vennekens, J. (2020). **Tackling the DMN challenges with cDMN: A tight integration of DMN and constraint reasoning**.
 In International Joint Conference on Rules and Reasoning.
 Best Paper Award at RuleML+RR 2020
 * Denecker, et al. (2001). **Ultimate Well-Founded and Stable Semantics for Logic Programs with Aggregates.** ICLP 2001, 20-Year Test of Time Award at ICLP 2021